Kousalya22008930/Simulation-project--Digital-Electronics/README.md

 Minimise the function using K map F(A,B,C)=ABC+B'C'+BC+AB' and simulate the logic diagram using verilog.

 # AIM
-    To minimise the function using K map F(A,B,C)=ABC+B"C′+BC+AB′ and simulate the logic diagram using verilog.
+    To minimise the function using K map F(A,B,C)=ABC+B'C'+BC+AB' and simulate the logic diagram using verilog.
 # THEORY

 # PROGRAM